Penshurst Circular via Bough Beech Walk

 There are several ways of shortening the Main Walk.
 You could take a more direct route to the first lunch pub which saves 3½ km; this morning short cut misses out all views of Bough Beech Reservoir but would be worth considering if you missed a train and had to start an hour late.
 Similarly, if you are in a hurry to catch a train you could bypass Chiddingstone village by taking an afternoon short cut which saves 2¼ km.

-After lunch in Bough Beech you could take a more northerly return route which partly reverses the morning short cut; this alternative afternoon also omits Chiddingstone village but goes through an attractive stretch of woodland designated as Chiddingstone Nature Reserve.
+After lunch in Bough Beech you could take a more northerly return route which partly reverses the morning short cut; this alternative ending also omits Chiddingstone village but goes through an attractive stretch of woodland designated as Chiddingstone Nature Reserve.

-For a Longer Walk you can take a more westerly loop out to an alternative lunch stop in Four Elms, returning via more farmland and along a well-shielded path through a golf course to rejoin the Main Walk near Bough Beech hamlet.
+For a Longer Walk you can take a more westerly loop out to an alternative lunch stop in Four Elms, returning via more farmland and along a well-shielded path through a golf course to rejoin the Main Walk near Bough Beech village.
 All of the Main Walk endings are available with this option.

 Additional Notes